Waksuu/waksuu.github.io/index.md

 export default connect(mapStateToProps, (dispatch: ThunkDispatch<AppState, any, AppActions>) => mapDispatchToProps(getAllMoviesREST)(dispatch))(MoviePanel);
 ```

-And now our component is free of it's dependencies that would make testing harder.
+And now our component is free of its dependencies that would make testing harder.

-Huge shout out to <a href="https://github.com/venthe">Jacek Lipiec</a> for helping me figuring this stuff out!
+Huge shout out to <a href="https://github.com/venthe">Jacek Lipiec</a> for helping me to figure this stuff out!